oryxel1/Boar/README.md

 # Boar

-### Please keep in mind that this branch is totally outdated, so expect bugs and crap (GeyserMC 2.6.0-2.6.1 is this last stable version.)
+### Please keep in mind that this branch is totally outdated, so expect bugs and crap (GeyserMC 2.6.0-2.6.1 is are the last stable version.)

 Boar is an extra plugin for [GeyserMC](https://github.com/GeyserMC/Geyser) project aims to achieve something similar to [server-auth-with-rewind](https://github.com/Mojang/bedrock-protocol-docs/blob/main/additional_docs/ConfiguringAntiCheat.md) on bedrock (but stricter).